-Discovery in this action is likely to involve confidential, proprietary, or private information requiring special protection from public disclosure and from use 4 for any purpose other than this litigation.
-Thus, the Court enters this Protective 5 Order.
+Discovery in this action is likely to involve confidential, proprietary, private, or privileged information requiring special protection from public disclosure and from use for any purpose other than this litigation.
+Thus, the Court enters this Protective Order.
 This Order applies to production of information by parties and non-parties.
-6 This Order does not confer blanket protections on all disclosures or responses to 7 discovery, and the protection it gives from public disclosure and use extends only to 8 the specific material entitled to confidential treatment under the applicable legal 9 principles.
-This Order does not automatically authorize the filing under seal of 10 material designated under this Order.
+This Order does not confer blanket protections on all disclosures or responses to discovery, and the protection it gives from public disclosure and use extends only to the specific material entitled to confidential or privileged treatment under the applicable legal principles.
+This Order does not automatically authorize the filing under seal of material designated under this Order.
 Instead, the parties must comply with L.R.
-79-11 5.1 if they seek to file anything under seal.
-This Order does not govern the use at 12 trial of material designated under this Order.
+79-5.1 if they seek to file anything under seal.
+This Order does not govern the use at trial of material designated under this Order.